All Episodes

 There's a reason that a cop shoots center mass.

-No, and and you're absolutely right.
+No, and you're absolutely right.

-We're trained not to to shoot at arms or legs, we don't shoot the maim, we do not shoot the kill, we shoot to simply stop the action, stop the threat right then and there.
+We shoot to simply stop the action, stop the threat right then and there.

-We can go on and on about this, but there were other points that I really wanted to talk about too.
+And we can go on and on about this, but there were other points that I really wanted to talk about too.

 Very tragic.